Columbus ranked “Highest In Visitor Satisfaction in the Midwest” by J.D Power in the 2016 Destination Experience Satisfaction Study.

 There is so much to do, see, and take in, Columbus truly is a gem, but let’s not forget the Columbus Zoo and Aquarium,and Discover Reef a 100,000-gallon salt water aquarium which is found on the west side of the Zoo on the right once guests pass through the tunnel.
 The Columbus Zoo owns and operates a water park called Zoombezi Bay at the Zoo.
 Did you know Jungle Jack Hanna is the Director Emeritus who often makes appearances at the Zoo for special events, as well as, filming his two hit shows Jack Hanna’s Into The Wild and Jack Hanna’s Wild Countdown?
 Please visit www.jackhanna.com to view his schedule.

-Also located at the Columbus Zoo is the Safari Golf Club a place to de-stress and have a fantastic time with friends while teeing up on the green.
+The Columbus Zoo is the Safari Golf Club a place to de-stress and have a fantastic time with friends while teeing up on the green.
 Book a tee time today and discover a world of private club amenities, smart course design, and surprisingly affordable rates.
 The Columbus Zoo and Aquarium is open 363 days of the year, rain or shine!
 To view our operating hours click here.

 Where To Eat & Drink